team-Appa/review-service/README.md

 ### GET

-Getting reviews for an id : /api/reviews?id={}
+Getting reviews for an itemid : /api/reviews?id={}

 - GET Request
 - Expected Queries: id
-- Responses with randomly generated 14 to 20 reviews
+- Responses with randomly generated 2 to 8 reviews

-### PATCH
+### GETONE

-Updating like/dislike : /api/reviews?id={}
+Getting reviews for an itemid : /api/reviews/:reviewid?id={}

-- PATCH Request
+- GET Request
 - Expected Queries: id
-- Expected Body:
-  => \_id: Associated \_id with an individual review
-  => like: like count for an individual review
-  => dislike: dislike count for an individual review
+- Eepected Params: reviewid
+- Responses with one review according to the reviewid

 ### PUT